uoftgasa/uoftgasa.github.io/markdown/index.md

 ## New Student To Do List
 [**Table of Contents**](#table-of-contents)

-You'll receive emails about nea
+You'll receive emails about nearly everything on this list, but its good to keep in mind that these are the things you'll need to do to get up and running.

  - Arrive in Toronto before Labour Day (first Monday in September) to be in time for orientation
  - Apply for your health insurance plan